-- Environmental Education – After more than a decade, CVSan proudly continues to offer its 4Rs Field Trip for 3rd graders.
-Call 510-537-0757 to register or click here for pre-field trip lessons and roster and to learn more about the history of the program.
-Speakers are also available to present to teachers and staff, students in after school programs, and other school groups.
+- Environmental Education – For more than two decades, CVSan has proudly offered its 4Rs Field Trip for 3rd graders.
+Register your 3rd grade class online.
+Speakers are also available to present to teachers and staff, after school programs, and other school groups.
 Click here to complete a Community Group Outreach request form to request a speaker.

-- Free Recycling & Organics Services – CVSan offers free recycling and organics collection services to schools through its contract with Waste Management.
-Contact Waste Management at 510-613-8751 to sign up for service or to make service changes.
+- Free Recycling & Organics Services – CVSan offers free recycling and organics collection services to schools through its contract with Alameda County Industries.
+Contact Alameda County Industries at 510-483-1400 to sign up for service or to make service changes.

-- Financial Assistance – CVSan provides recycling containers, signs, bags, and recycled products to Castro Valley schools.
-In fact, more than $5,000 worth of these supplies were donated to schools last school year.
-Click here complete at Donation Request Form or to learn more about donations available.
+- Financial Assistance – CVSan provides blue and green indoor/outdoor recycling and food scrap recycling containers and signs to Castro Valley schools.
+Over $5,000 worth of supplies were donated to schools last school year.
+Click here to complete a Donation & Supply Request Form or to learn more about donations available.

-- Earth Day Clean-Up with Free Compost & Mulch – Sign-up to participate in CVSan’s Earth Day event on April 27, 2013 to clean up and beautify your campus (registration is coming in February 2013).
-Participating schools are eligible to receive free compost and mulch.
+- Earth Day Clean-Up and Free Compost & Mulch – Sign up to participate in CVSan’s Earth Day Clean-Up event held in April each year to clean up and beautify your campus.
+Registration is available in February and participating schools are eligible to receive free compost and mulch.

 - Sample Survey of Recycling Habits for Schools